‘Vikings’ Season 4 Finale: Jonathan Rhys Meyers Character Is Introduced As A ‘Religious Warrior’

 The Season 4 finale of Vikings will finally introduce Jonathan Rhys Meyers’ character, Heahmund, a religious warrior.
-But, who is Heahmund, and how will his arrival affect the other characters moving forward into Season 5 of Vikings?
+But who is Heahmund, and how will his arrival affect the other characters moving forward into Season 5 of Vikings?

 SPOILER ALERT: This article contains historical content that may provide spoilers for Season 5 of History Channel’s Vikings.
 Please proceed with caution if you wish to avoid these spoilers.